lisaschumann/lisaschumann/README.md

 From design to animation, I love everything that has to do with front end.

-Skills: NuxtJS / Vue / JS / HTML / CSS
+Skills: NuxtJS / Vue / JS / HTML / CSS / GSAP

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on new animations.
-- 🌱 I’m currently learning to dance Salsa.
+- 🌱 I’m learning to dance Salsa.
 - ⚡ Fun fact: I'm also a singer.

 You can find my portfolio over at [lisaschumann.com](https://lisaschumann.com) ✨